 SFMTA continues its efforts to create a useful Trend Log for Contract 1300 using CM13.
 The Trend Log includes all potential changes in contract value, including items that, in the opinion of the CSP staff, are not merited and new items for which merit has not been determined.
-A companion contract change management log includes items that have been determined to have merit and are progressing through negotiations toward a contract modification (CMod).
+A companion contract change management log incudes items that have been determined to have merit and are progressing through negotiations toward a contract modification (CMod).
 SFMTA is attempting to improve the timeliness of processing determinations of merit as well as the progression of pending contract changes and completion of CMods by creating summary tables of the numbers of items that are in the various stages of processing.
 In the opinion of the PMOC, the trend and change management summary reports now being published by SFMTA improve the accuracy of forecasts of cost at completion and should help to expedite the completion of the contract modification process for justified contract changes.
-However, no contract modifications have been executed for several months, although there are many pending modifications that have been in process for an extended time.